19ATF72/Telemetry-Analysis/documentation/README.md

 # Telemetry-Analysis
-Adds a browser action to analyse scripts &amp; telemetry on the page.
+Adds a browser action to analyze scripts &amp; telemetry on the page.